BRYN4444/HitmanRoulette/README.md

 ### Latest Update

 >**Bug Reporting** can be done [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107).

+**December 4th, 2025**
+* **Elusive Target:**
+  * **#46: The Reflection** - New ET added, including 1 target, sole Entry point, sole Exit point (technically), 7 mission specific extra objectives, and 5 mission specific photo objectives.
+* **Other Fixes:**
+  * Edited the text for the "Elusive Honor" Extra Objective since the Elusive Target Arcade retry time limit was changed.
+Also added this to the last few Celebrity ETs I forgot to add it to.
+  * Added the Elusive Target DLC list in the Compatibility & Issues section to include this new listing and the previous getting delisted.

+---

 **September 28h, 2025**
 * **Elusive Target:**